twilio/authy-devise/README.md

     rake db:migrate

-Now whenever a user wants to enable two-factor authentication they can go
+Now whenever a user wants to enable two-factor authentication they can go to:
-to:

     http://your-app/users/enable-two-factor

-And when the user log's in he will be redirected to:
+And when the user logs in they will be redirected to:

     http://your-app/users/verify-token